MicrosoftDocs/azure-docs/articles/site-recovery/deploy-vmware-azure-replication-appliance-preview.md

 ---
-title: Deploy Azure Site Recovery replication appliance - Preview
+title: Deploy Azure Site Recovery replication appliance - Modernized
-description: This article describes support and requirements when deploying the replication appliance for VMware disaster recovery to Azure with Azure Site Recovery - Preview ms.service: site-recovery ms.topic: article ms.date: 09/01/2021
+description: This article describes support and requirements when deploying the replication appliance for VMware disaster recovery to Azure with Azure Site Recovery - Modernized ms.service: site-recovery ms.topic: article ms.date: 08/18/2022
 ---

-# Deploy Azure Site Recovery replication appliance - Preview
+# Deploy Azure Site Recovery replication appliance - Modernized

 >[!NOTE]
-> The information in this article applies to Azure Site Recovery - Preview.
+> The information in this article applies to Azure Site Recovery - Modernized.
 For information about configuration server requirements in Classic releases, [see this article](vmware-azure-configuration-server-requirements.md).

 >[!NOTE]
-> Ensure you create a new and exclusive Recovery Services vault for setting up the preview appliance.
+> Ensure you create a new and exclusive Recovery Services vault for setting up the ASR replication appliance.
 Don't use an existing vault.

->[!NOTE]
-> Enabling replication for physical machines is not supported with this preview.

-You deploy an on-premises replication appliance when you use [Azure Site Recovery](site-recovery-overview.md) for disaster recovery of VMware VMs to Azure.
+You deploy an on-premises replication appliance when you use [Azure Site Recovery](site-recovery-overview.md) for disaster recovery of VMware VMs or physical servers to Azure.

 - The replication appliance coordinates communications between on-premises VMware and Azure.
 It also manages data replication.
 - [Learn more](vmware-azure-architecture-preview.md) about the Azure Site Recovery replication appliance components and processes.